chriscamicas/vscode-abl/README.md

-# OpenEdge ABL language support for Visual Studio Code (with Language Server support)
+# OpenEdge ABL support for Visual Studio Code (Language Server version)
-This extension provides rich OpenEdge ABL language support for Visual Studio Code.
+This extension provides rich OpenEdge ABL support for Visual Studio Code.
 Now you can write and run ABL procedures using the excellent IDE-like interface that Visual Studio Code provides.

 ## Features